 Initiatives to Secure Human Resources

 In recent years, the construction industry has been confronted with the problem of a shortage of skilled workers.
 This is due to the aging workforce and a decline in younger recruits and retention rates.
 To solve this problem, we are working to develop skilled construction workers and secure human resources by promoting enrollment in social insurance, addressing problems with such as improving the stratified subcontracting structure, and other means.
-In confornity with the Japan Federation of Construction Contractors' statement for respecting fair labor cost estimation, we reference the unit labor costs specified by the Japanese government in determining contract amounts with subcontractors, and provides guidance that will facilitate payment of fair wages that include legal welfare expenses.
+In confornity with the Japan Federation of Construction Contractors' statement for respecting fair labor cost estimation, we reference the unit labor costs specified by the Japanese government in determining contract amounts with subcontractors and provide guidance that will facilitate payment of fair wages that include legal welfare expenses.

 Obayashi Rin-yu-kai Vocational School

 In April 2014, we opened a vocational training school(*1) to nurture skilled workers and pass on their expert skills to future generations.
 The school offers three courses: scaffolding, ferro-concrete reinforcement, and formwork.
 Trainees spend two months acquiring critical construction knowledge and technical skills necessary for construction worksites, including safety management and computer-assisted design (CAD).
 Also, we have established a course for mid-level skilled workers in the fiscal year ended March 31, 2017, looking to broaden the training horizons.
 As of March 31, 2018, 105 workers have completed the training and putting their skills to use at construction sites.

 *1 This school is certified by the Tokyo metropolitan government to implement a Ministry of Health, Labour and Welfare program as a regional organization conducting occupational training.
 Employees from Obayashi and our suppliers serve as lecturers, enhancing the skills of younger workers